ekliao/EricLiaoDigitalGarden/src/site/notes/How do machine translations and AIs stack up against legalese｜法律文機譯腦.md

 ### An affirmative defense is a defense asserted by the defendant that essentially says, “even if all of the facts in the complaint are correct, I’m still not liable for a different reason.”

 Seeing that there is a negative clause ("not liable") followed by a prepositional phrase, for which the scope of "not" either applies or does not.
 Knowing which case it is is a frequent issue in grammar and semantics that can trip up human translators and interpreters unless they understand the context, which makes the meaning clear despite the inherent ambiguity.
 So, I decided to feed the same text into all machine translation engines and AIs I know to see how they perform.

-# How many MTs and AIs does it take to get this right?
+## How many MTs and AIs does it take to get negation right?

 View the results: [View Google Doc](https://docs.google.com/spreadsheets/d/1xYJIzlxyGZONYkiQ0Xnzv15Z8hMDMta1EeTkNTMT8k8/edit?usp=sharing)